 - Adopting anti-idling legislation.
 From 1 March 2019, we commenced fining drivers who refused to turn off their engines when asked

 - Delivering anti-idling events.
-As an active member of Idling Action London, we aim to reduce idling and increase awareness of idling-related pollution across the borough
+We aim to reduce idling and increase awareness of idling-related pollution across the borough

 - Increasing the number of civil enforcement officers (traffic wardens).
 This enables all traffic wardens to remind drivers caught idling their engines to turn off their engines and to enforce the law by fining those that refuse to do so

 - Posting appropriate anti-idling signage.
 'No engine idling' signage has been erected at key locations such as railway level crossings and schools to remind drivers to switch off

 - Working with schools as part of a coordinated London-wide scheme tackling idling, called Idling Action.
 Much work is ongoing with schools to educate children about air pollution and idling, and to promote active travel to reduce vehicle use for the 'school run'